OWASP/owasp.github.io/_posts/2025-01-29-juice-shop-leadership.md

 Juice Shop successfully participates in GSoC [under the OWASP umbrella](https://owasp.org/www-community/initiatives/gsoc/gsoc2025) since 2018.
 We provide true mentorship to our students, with weekly meetings for the ideation & feedback cycles, and 1:1 sessions on demand for troubleshooting or pair programming.
 You can find the overview of all our previous projects on [our official references](https://github.com/juice-shop/juice-shop/blob/master/REFERENCES.md#googlesummerofcode) page.

 In 2025, Juice Shop again promotes [several project ideas](https://owasp.org/www-community/initiatives/gsoc/gsoc2025ideas#owasp-juice-shop) to prospective students.
-We are of course also open for suggestions of entirely new project ideas.
+In addition to the projects proposed by the team, we are open to suggestions of entirely new project ideas.
 Feel free to pitch yours directly to the listed mentor team!

-Please note that the most successful GSoC projects usually come from students who have already contributed to the project before.
-So if you are interested in GSoC, start contributing now!
+Please note that the most successful GSoC projects usually come from students who have already contributed to the project before, so if you are interested in GSoC, start contributing now!
 Make sure to read our [Contribution Guidelines](https://pwning.owasp-juice.shop/companion-guide/latest/part3/contribution.html) and optionally our [Codebase 101](https://pwning.owasp-juice.shop/companion-guide/latest/part3/codebase.html) for newcomers.

 ## Simplified contributor recognition